 These figures may not mean much to you as a student.
 But when put into perspective, the reality weighs heavy.

-Energy companies in the US derive up to 80% of their products from fossil fuel.
+Energy companies in the US derive up to 80% of their products from fossil fuels.
 This includes petroleum, diesel, oil, and gas.
 This could easily mean that at least 80% of the electricity US schools consume comes from fossil fuels.
 But fossil fuels are one of the biggest contributors to climate change.
 This is because they interact with the natural greenhouse effect between the sun and the earth.

 The problem is, we’re burning fossil fuel which releases these same gases.
 They release greenhouse gases during production (oil refinement, electricity generation) and during consumption (driving a car, powering a generator).
 These extra gases in our atmosphere are trapping more heat than necessary, causing global warming.
 As we consume more fossil-fueled electricity, the earth’s temperature will continue to rise.

 All over the world, on every continent, teachers continue to protest their low salaries.
 This is especially the case when you consider their responsibility to educate the next generation.
 You don’t have to read the news to know this though.
 At some point, it will have become obvious to you that your teachers probably aren’t paid as well as other skilled professions.

 One of the reasons for low salaries is that schools can only receive so much funding.
 And a majority of those funds go to keeping the school doors open.
 As shared earlier, in the US, electricity is the second biggest expense of schools.
 This affects how each school will prioritize its spending, and these priorities inevitably have a ripple effect on teacher's rewards.

 These high electricity costs could also cut into funds needed for school amenities.
 This could mean less quality of learning, as students may not have access to all the resources they need.